BAC Policy & Rates

-Cancellation/Rescheduling - I require 24 hours notice if canceling or rescheduling your appointment.
+Cancellation/Rescheduling - I require at least 24 hours notice if canceling or rescheduling your appointment.
 If I receive a cancellation less than 24 hours, full payment is still due.
 Last minute cancellations and rescheduling are unacceptable.
-If you have pre-purchased a package of massages and I receive a less than 24 hour cancellation notice, your canceled appointment will count as a massage.

-If your horse has never had a massage before, I require that you check with your veterinarian first especially if your horse has any current or recent illness or injury.
+If your horse has never had a massage before, I require that you check with your veterinarian first especially if your horse has any current or recent illness, injury or on medication.